-The COVID-19 vaccine is now approved for children aged 5-11 in Canada.
-With this news, many parents may be wondering how to talk to their child about the vaccine, as well as how to help children who may be fearful or anxious about getting needles.
+The COVID-19 vaccine is approved for children aged 6 months and older in Canada.
+Many parents may be wondering how to talk to their child about the vaccine, as well as how to help children who may be fearful or anxious about getting needles.
 Luckily, there are many evidence-based strategies to help manage needle pain and fear children may experience.

 Talking to your child about the COVID-19 Vaccine: